Aditleo/Heromku/README.md

 `Workflow Method.`

-- Fork or Import This Repo
+- Fork or Import This Repo (Private Only)

 ### Add These in Secrets